MicrosoftDocs/partner-center-pr.pt-br/partner-center/confirm-consent.md

 -  Partner Center

 > [!NOTE]
-> O recurso de contrato atualmente tem suporte do Partner Center na nuvem pública da Microsoft.
-Não é aplicável a:
+> The Agreement resource is currently supported by Partner Center in the Microsoft public cloud only.
+It is not applicable to:
 > * Partner Center operado pela 21Vianet
 > * Partner Center do Microsoft Cloud Germany
 > * Partner Center do Microsoft Cloud for US Government

 >[!NOTE]
->Este contrato é válido até 31 de janeiro de 2020.
-Após essa data, todos os clientes, existentes e novos, devem assinar o novo contrato do cliente da Microsoft.
-Para saber mais, leia [confirmar a aceitação do cliente do contrato do cliente da Microsoft](confirm-customer-agreement.md).
+>This agreement is valid until January 31, 2020.
+After that date, all customers, existing and new, must sign the new Microsoft Customer Agreement.
+To learn more, read [Confirm customer acceptance of the Microsoft Customer Agreement](confirm-customer-agreement.md).

-Como parceiro, você precisa obter a aceitação do seu cliente do contrato de Microsoft Cloud antes de poder solicitar produtos e serviços da Microsoft para esse cliente.
+As a partner, you need to obtain your customer's acceptance of the Microsoft Cloud Agreement before you can order Microsoft products and services for that customer.
 Para ajudar mais os parceiros a atender os requisitos de conformidade, a Microsoft solicita que os parceiros confirmem a aceitação fornecendo os detalhes a seguir em relação à pessoa que aceitou o contrato:

 -   Nome